Kids-Music Study-and-Learn Kids-Games Ducksters-Kids-Site Kids-Movies Fun-kids

 Back to Animals

-Dolphins are one of the most playful, intelligent animals on our planet.
+Dolphins are some of the most playful and intelligent animals on our planet.
 Even though dolphins spend their lives in the water, they are not fish, but are mammals.
-Dolphins can't breathe water like fish, but need to come to the surface and breath air.
+Dolphins can't breathe water like fish, but need to come to the surface to breath air.
 There are many kinds of dolphins.
-Perhaps the most famous are the Bottlenose Dolphin and the Killer Whale (that's right the Orca or Killer Whale is from the dolphin family).
+Perhaps the most famous are the Bottlenose Dolphin and the Killer Whale (that's right the Orca, or Killer Whale, is a member of the dolphin family).

 How do dolphins live?

 Dolphins are very social animals.
 Many dolphins travel in groups called pods.
-Some dolphins, like Killer Whales, live in pods of 5-30 members for their whole lives.
-Pods behave differently.
+Some dolphins, like killer whales (orcas), live in pods of 5-30 members for their entire lives.
+Each pod behaves differently.
 Some pods migrate and travel around the world, while others have a specific territory.
 Sometimes pods can group together to make giant pods as large as 1000 or more dolphins.
-Baby dolphins are called calves, the dads are called bulls, and the moms cows.
+Baby dolphins are called calves.
+The males are called bulls and the females are called cows.

 What do dolphins eat?